 If you believe that any right listed in this booklet has been violated, you, or someone on your behalf, should file a recipient rights complaint.
 You may do this by calling or visiting the Rights Office, or by completing a recipient rights complaint form and returning it to the Rights Office.
-Copies of the rights complaint form are available wherever you receive services, from your local rights office, or online at the Office of Recipient Rights website: www.michigan.gov/recipientrights; click on the link Recipient Rights Complaint Form.
-The name and telephone number of the Rights Officer/Advisor for this agency can be found on the back of this booklet and will be clearly posted in the place you are receiving treatment.
+Copies of the rights complaint form are available wherever you receive services, from your local rights office, or online at the Office of Recipient Rights website: www.michigan.gov/recipientrights; click on the link "Recipient Rights Complaint Form".
+The name and telephone number of the Rights Officer/Advisor for this agency can be found on the back of this booklet and on the ORR website.
+This information must also be clearly posted in the place you are receiving treatment.